AntiCope/anticope.ml/pages/faq/NoteBotGuide.md

 ## Previewing

 Before playing songs you can preview them.
 To preview a song you can either:
-- Press the <kbd>Preview</kbd> button next to the song you want to preview
+- Press the <kbd class="btn btn-outline fs-1">Preview</kbd> button next to the song you want to preview
 - Use the `.notebot preview <song>` command

 ## Playing